 - Admire the local seafood in the markets including the Cancalais oysters.
-Some of it is pre-cooked so grabbed some for a picnic.
+Some of it is pre-cooked so grab some for a picnic.

-- Learn how to make crepes at the Atelier de la Crêpe – our favorite crepe restaurant in Cancale (and Paris), Brzeih, has opened a crepe school where you can learn how to make this traditional Brittany specialty loved and copied all over the world.
+- Learn how to make crepes at the Atelier de la Crêpe – our favorite crepe restaurant in Cancale, Brzeih, (and Paris) has opened a crepe school where you can learn how to make this traditional Brittany specialty loved and copied all over the world.

 Where to Eat in Saint Malo

-You are going to find a familiar pattern of possibilities wherever you go in France’s Brittany region: seafood, crepes and Kouign Amann!
+You are going to find a familiar pattern of possibilities wherever you go in France's Brittany region: seafood, crepes, and Kouign Amann (butter cake)!
 To drink, never pass up the cider (cidre)!

 - Crèperie des Lutins (7 Grand Rue) don't let the witches-and-faires decor fool you, this is one of the best crepe spots in the city.

 - La Crêperie Le Corps de Garde (8 Rue de la Crosse) probably has one of the best views of the city since it is on top of the ramparts.